Several South Florida hospitals report less than 7% of ICU beds available

 Miami-Dade Mayor Carlos Gimenez said most of the new cases involve patients between 18 and 34 years old.

-“Young people are doing what young people do, and it’s almost impossible for government to stop them from getting together with friends at a house inside, a pool party in a private home,” Gimenez said.
+“Young people are doing what young people do, and it’s almost impossible for government to stop them from getting together with friends at a house inside, a pool party, in a private home,” Gimenez said.

 The alarming spike in cases reported this week is said to be due to results coming in from patients who got tested up to two weeks ago.